2026 BC Winter Games – Sports, Technical Packages, and Rules

 BC Archery will submit final roster registration to the BC Games Society by January 19, 2026. |

-All athletes, coaches and adult supervisors are required to stay in BC Games accommodation and travel on BC Games transportation services.
-All participants under 19 years must be properly supervised by the head coach and assistant coach(es) or adult supervisor(s). | 19/01/2026 | 12 | Archers must be members of BC Archery.
+19/01/2026 | 12 | Archers must be members of BC Archery.
 The final balancing of teams shall be done by the Archery Provincial Advisor for the BC Winter Games.
 Athletes may attend only one BC Games to compete in Archery.
 Dress code for all athletes and coaches: designated zone colours, must wear the provided designated jersey/shirt during competition and/or white shirts and/or black bottoms.
 No fleece pants, no blue jeans. | Participants are eligible to compete in one of the following categories respectively for men or women:

 For more BC Archery specific information visit BC Archery. |

 April 2, 2025 | The BC Games Society athlete fee for the Trail-Rossland 2026 BC Winter Games is $175.00 to subsize a portion of Games operating expenses such as participant travel, accommodations and meals.
 BC Archery charges athletes a supplementary fee of $50 to cover Jerseys/Shirts, officiating costs, Targets and equipment use.
-The total athlete fee to compete in Archery at the 2026 BC Winter Games is $225 and is collected by BC Archery. |
+The total athlete fee to compete in Archery at the 2026 BC Winter Games is $225 and is collected by BC Archery.
+Additional fees may be charged by individual zone teams to support pre-Games training opportunities and/or additional zone items, at the discretion of the Zone Rep or head coach. |

 16 | 54 | 12 | 82 | ||